Martin Strel: Big River Man

 Strel was the subject and star of a feature documentary entitled Big River Man directed by the acclaimed art-house director John Maringouin.
-The film, which won a Best Cinematography prize at the 2009 Sundance Film Festival, was critically praised for its blend of comedy and drama.
+The film, which won the "World Cinema Cinematography Award: Documentary" at the 2009 Sundance Film Festival, was critically praised for its blend of comedy and drama.
 The film chronicled Strel's 3,300 mile historic swim of the Amazon River.

 Strel Swimming Adventures

 In 2010, Martin Strel and his son Borut Strel founded a company that offers swimming adventure holidays in the Mediterranean and at Lake Powell, Arizona.
 They currently offer swimming adventure holiday tours at Lake Powell, Arizona, in Slovenia (Lake Bled, Lake Bohinj, and the Soča River), on Croatia's Dalmatian coast swimming from island to island, in Montenegro exploring Adriatic fjords and coves, and cruising Mediterranean Turkey.
 Strel takes part in some trips.

 Global Center for Advanced Studies

 In 2013, Martin Strel joined the faculty of The Global Center for Advanced Studies in its newly formed Institute of Adventure Studies.